hh-programming-2/programming-2/README.md

 > [!IMPORTANT]
 > Course assessment is based on weekly exercise points.
 Submissions made after the weekly deadline won't earn points.

+> [!CAUTION]
+> Using generative AI tools (e.g., ChatGPT or Copilot) to generate solutions directly is strictly forbidden and considered plagiarism.
+If you are using Visual Studio Code's GitHub Copilot extension or some other code generation autocomplete extension, make sure they are disabled.

 The course requirements include weekly exercises covering different areas of the course.
 [GitHub Classroom](https://classroom.github.com/) will be used for the technical implementation of the exercises.
 Exercises must be submitted according to the schedule, and late submissions will generally not be accepted.
 In cases of force majeure, _extensions must be requested well in advance of the exercise deadline_.

 There are two types of weekly sessions: